Paediatric Prescribing: Questionable Science and Ethics

-The European experience has been similar though late in the history of medicine to demand a bit of science from drug manufacturers.
+The European experience has been similar – though late in the history of medicine – in demanding a bit of science from drug manufacturers.
 It was only on 7th September 2005 that the European parliament approved new rules – as opposed to laws – that would oblige drug companies to design and test drugs for children, rather than just giving them a reduced adult dose.

 The 2016 updated version of the FDA website puts a more positive spin on the improvements in paediatric prescribing yet a paediatric nurse reacted with: “so why are we weighing children?”
 Exactly!
 Children continue to be erroneously and dangerously treated as small versions of adults.

 The important question is: have these improvements disseminated into the practice of medicine and dentistry?
 An effort has been made – in spite of the drug companies rather than with them – but only a small percentage of medicines are licensed for children and when the FDA article still confesses: “Most children receive their cancer therapy as part of a clinical trial,” it neither inspires confidence nor does it sound much like hard science, does it?